 Tent (going in Luke's bag because he's a keeper)

 Somehow, and only after some real-life tetris, I managed to arrange all of these items in my bag leaving enough space for dehydrated food packs (yet to be purchased), snacks, and water.
 I swung the pack on to test out the weight, instantly feeling very much like a pack mule.
 I thought about slogging up the face of a mountain with this much baggage and tried, once again, to reconsider anything of significant weight.
 The biggest culprit was my DSLR and 24-70mm lens which weight 3.3 lbs. altogether, but I know I'd regret the alternative (relying on my iPhone 4 or Luke's phone, which defaults to beauty mode.)

 And so, it is time to bid our rain tree goodbye.
 We'll stay up tonight to catch a 4am flight to Delhi and allow things to unfold from there.
 We've parted ways with familiar faces in the neighbourhood, including Mr. Prakash who sits on a white plastic chair outside his shop and greets us daily.
 Even the security guard next door has asked where we're 'shifting' to.
 I've grown fond of Indian diction, a way of phrasing that abandons shortcuts to preserve elegance.
-'There's coffee,' becomes 'Coffee is there, Madam,' while 'moving' becomes 'shifting' to capture a wider meaning.
+'There's coffee,' becomes 'Coffee is there, Madam,' while 'moving' becomes 'shifting' to better capture that greater meaning.

-Indeed, our shifting across India continues...
+Indeed, our shifting continues...